-The scooter has many reflector lights placed on various important places on the scooter – two yellow ones on each of the sides in the rear, another two yellow ones on the sides in the front, and a white one in the front of the stem.
+The scooter had many reflector lights placed on various important places – two yellow ones on each of the sides in the rear, another two yellow ones on the sides in the front, and a white one in the front of the stem.

 Weight, dimensions, portability

-The Xiaomi Mi Pro 2 weighs 14.2 kg / 31.3 lbs, the same as its predecessor.
+The Xiaomi Mi Pro 2 weighs 31.3 lbs / 14.2 kg, the same as its predecessor.
 That is the average weight for a commuter scooter today across all budget models.